wildfly/quickstart/README.md

 <a id="byteman-halt"></a>
 #### Halt the Application Using Byteman

+_NOTE_: The Byteman scripts only work in JTA mode.
+They do not work in JTS mode.
+If you have configured the server for a JTS quickstart, you must follow the instructions to [Remove the JTS Configuration from the JBoss server](jts/README.md#remove-jts-configuration) before making the following changes.
+Otherwise Byteman will not halt the server.

 When instructed to use Byteman to halt the application, perform the following steps:

 1. Find the appropriate configuration file for your operating system in the list below.